PatrickPoeschke/Card-Game-Harlequin-Skat/README.md

 version 4.0 (25April2019)
 * major rewriting of code for better readability,
 * minor bugs in AI corrected
-* improoved AI: added strategy on hard difficulty
+* improved AI: added strategy on hard difficulty
 * new feature: scalable windows, including full screen option
 * new feature: option for letting computer reveal its strategies